oleksabor/slowpo_pages/_posts/2021-05-27-short-syntax-for-WPF-DependencyProperty-registration.md

 date: 2021-05-27 00:00
 category: dev
 tags: csharp
+description: short syntax for the wpf dependency property registration RegisterProperty
 ---

 Would like to share short syntax for depencecy properties registration found on web